shiftsayan/plane/README.md

 5. Install requirement files by running: "python3 -m pip install -r requirements.txt"

 6. Git clone the repository in the environment you have created (git clone https://github.com/ScottyLabs/plane.git).
-Move into the new branch you are editing on.
+Move into the new branch you are editing on

 7. cd into the "plane" folder and transfer the file secrets.py into the "plane" folder